Your Case Deserves Immediate Attention - Call Hubbs Law Today

 In Florida, felony convictions are subject to sentencing guidelines after points are assessed on a scoresheet.
 The total points assessed will determine the actual prison time.

-In tallying the points, crimes are categorized among 10 levels, with level 1 being the least serious and level 10 the most.
-Aggravated battery on a pregnant woman is a level 7 offense, the same as aggravated battery with a deadly weapon.
+In tallying the points, crimes are categorized among ten levels, with level 1 being the least severe and level 10 the most.
+Aggravated battery on a pregnant woman is a level 7 offense, like an aggravated battery with a deadly weapon.
 Points are assessed for primary and additional offenses, victim injuries, prior record, use of a firearm, and other factors, and a formula is applied to determine the sentence.

-Convicted felons will face other obstacles upon release from prison, including the loss of certain civil rights, such as the right to vote or own a weapon, as well as diminished opportunities for education, employment, and housing.
+Convicted felons will face other obstacles upon release from prison, including the loss of certain civil rights, such as the right to vote or own a weapon, and diminished opportunities for education, employment, and housing.

-If you were charged with aggravated battery on a pregnant female or any type of domestic violence in Miami or Miami-Dade County, then your freedom and relationships with your family may be in jeopardy.
-You likely need an experienced Miami domestic violence lawyer to help you with the legal issues that are bombarding you.
+If you were charged with aggravated battery on a pregnant female or any domestic violence in Miami or Miami-Dade County, then your freedom and relationships with your family may be in jeopardy.
+You likely need an experienced Miami domestic violence lawyer to help you with the legal issues bombarding you.

-At Hubbs Law Firm, we represent clients charged with domestic violence issues, including aggravated battery on a pregnant female.
-Our clients come from all over Miami-Dade County, including Miami, South Miami, North Miami and suburban areas such as Hialeah, Miami Beach, Coral Gables, Miami Gardens, Homestead, Fontainebleau, and other areas.
+At Hubbs Law Firm, we represent clients charged with domestic violence, including aggravated battery of a pregnant female.
+Our clients come from all over Miami-Dade County, including Miami, South Miami, North Miami, and suburban areas such as Hialeah, Miami Beach, Coral Gables, Miami Gardens, Homestead, Fontainebleau, and other areas.

 E.J.
-Hubbs is experienced in domestic disputes and can provide insightful counsel when you need it most.
-He also represents clients charged with other forms of battery and aggravated battery, including domestic violence by strangulation and aggravated battery with a deadly weapon or with serious bodily injury.
+Hubbs is experienced in domestic disputes and can provide insightful counsel when needed.
+He also represents clients charged with other forms of battery and aggravated battery, including domestic violence by strangulation and aggravated battery with a deadly weapon or serious bodily injury.

-When you are charged with any domestic crime, your future relationship with your family is at risk.
+When you are charged with a domestic crime, your future relationship with your family is at risk.
 Contact a skilled and compassionate lawyer today who will fight for your rights.

 Additional Resources